Vladislav Vančura: 1930s and great novels

-Vančura's fifth novel Hrdelní pře aneb Přísloví ("Criminal Dispute or The Proverbs") published in 1930 in Aventinum Publishing House, Prague, was not very popular in its time; it is the most complicated of Vančura's novels, the genre of which lies between a detective novel and a tract on noetics.
+Vančura's fifth novel Hrdelní pře aneb Přísloví ("Criminal Dispute or The Proverbs") published in 1930 in Aventinum Publishing House, Prague, was not very popular in its time; it is the most complicated of Vančura's novels, the genre of which lies between a detective novel and a tract on noetic theory.
 From the language point of view this book is a serious problem for translators because of hundreds of old proverbs used in text; there is only one translation today - Polish.
 In 1931, the novel Markéta Lazarová was published and became a bestseller.
 The novel was inspired by a true Middle Ages story of the knights of the Vančura family who were in a private war with other noblemen and with the King's town Mladá Boleslav.
 Vančura dedicated this book to his cousin and friend Jiří Mahen.
 In 1967, the book was successfully filmed by director František Vláčil.
 In the same year (1931) Vančura also published a fairy-tale book Kubula a Kuba Kubikula (Kubula and Kuba Kubikula) that remained popular for decades.
 Vančura's activity continued through the next year as he published the novel Útěk do Budína ("Escape to Budapest"), a contemporary story of love, marriage and life of a Prague middle-class woman and a Slovak nobleman.
 In 1934, two other books were published: Luk královny Dorotky ("Bow of Little Queen Dorothy"), a collection of short stories and Konec starých časů ("End of the Old Times") a bestseller, satirical and humorous novel about the life at a Bohemian country-chateau in the first years of the republic (this book was also successfully filmed by Jiří Menzel in 1989).
-In 1934 also, Vančura directed the film Marika Nevěrnice, from a story by Ivan Olbracht.
+In 1934 also, Vančura directed the film Marika Nevěrnice, from a story by Karel Nový and Ivan Olbracht.
 With the 'End of the Old Times', the time of Vančura's best books ended too.
 His next two books, a play Jezero Ukerewe ("Ukerewe Lake") from 1935 and a socialism-influenced book Tři řeky ("Three Rivers"), 1936 were not successful.